ArrowrIcon Home icon

 Cast iron cooking pots

 The use of cast iron made pots very heavy.
-They usually had long handles, so that they could be lifted with two hands which made them even more heavy.
+They usually had long handles, so that they could be lifted with two hands which was necessary but made them even more heavy.

 Cast iron saucepan showing its long handle

-Cast iron, being a good heat conductor, made the handles very hot in use.
+Cast iron was a good heat conductor, which was an advantage but it made the handles very hot in use.
 So they were normally held through a wrapped cloth.

 Copper cooking pots